Welcome to Farmhouse Bistro LLP privacy notice.

-JR Clarke and Partners respects your privacy and is committed to protecting your personal data (you may know us better as either Manor Farm Fruits or the Strawberry Cabin).
+Farmhouse Bistro LLP respects your privacy and is committed to protecting your personal data (you may know us better as The Farm House Bistro or The Strawberry Cabin).
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 This privacy notice is provided in a layered format so you can click through to the specific areas set out below.
 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.

 HOW WE USE YOUR PERSONAL DATA

 This privacy notice aims to give you information on how Farmhouse Bistro collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to our newsletter, purchase a product or service or take part in a competition.

 This website is not intended for children and we do not knowingly collect data relating to children.

 Farmhouse Bistro LLp is the controller and responsible for your personal data (collectively referred to as “we”, “us” or “our” in this privacy notice).

 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.